 The company proved to be very successful and Lyons and Walmsley soon branched out into coachbuilding, crafting stylish two-seat roadster and coupe bodies on the ubiquitous Austin Seven chassis.
 In 1928, they renamed the company SS Cars Ltd. and moved to larger facilities in Coventry.
 Before long, they were producing 50 cars a week.

 At first, the SS cars were simply custom bodies built on chassis from other companies, but in 1931, Lyons and Walmsley introduced their first complete car, the S.S.
 I, with a chassis of their own design.
-The British magazine The Motor called it a connoisseur’s car, both sporting and refined.
-The S.S.
+Offering an appealing mix of performance and luxury, the S.S.
 I was a commercial success and was followed in 1932 by the S.S.
 II, which also did very well.

 The prestige of these cars was limited, however, by the fact that the company still had to purchase engines from outside manufacturers, primarily the Standard Motor Company.
 Lyons had ambitious visions of making SS a full-fledged automaker, rather than simply a customer, but Walmsley’s enthusiasm had begun to wane.
 He was more of a tinkerer than a tycoon and his partner’s ambitions were beyond his scope.
 Walmsley allowed Lyons to buy out his share of SS in 1934.